 As we crossed over into Eastern Europe I learnt more about the Soviet Union, the Iron Curtain, the Cold War, the Balkan War and the 2 World Wars.
 It really struck a chord with me that these Eastern European countries were so close and during my lifetime these people (who were really no different from me) had been through so much.
 I felt ashamed at how little I knew about the relatively recent history of countries so close by.
 It really left a mark on me and put things in perspective and fuelled a desire to learn more about the world that we live in and the people we share it with.

-Should you backpack Europe or Southeast Asia first?
+So should you backpack Europe or Southeast Asia first?

-Of course Europe is not as cheap as the popular backpacking mecca of Thailand and South East Asia ( which I also think is an awesome place to start backpacking too!) but, from the UK, the flights are a lot cheaper, there are no visas to apply for or tropical diseases to worry about, and the diversity of culture and history in the beautiful cities of Europe just has to be explored.
+But, from the UK, the flights are a lot cheaper, there are no visas to apply for or tropical diseases to worry about, and the diversity of culture and history in the beautiful cities of Europe just has to be explored.

-Nothing can beat the freedom of that first adventure where your interrail pass is the golden ticket to so many countries and adventures.
+Nothing can beat the freedom of that first adventure where your interrail pass is the golden ticket to so many countries and spontaneous adventures.

 Want to join the adventure?
 Grab a bag, a baguette and grab an interrail pass and start exploring!